 These resolutions don’t hold you to account for your results because there’s no deadline and no specificity.
 If you lack clarity, it’s all too easy to stay in the status quo.
 After all, we’re creatures of habit and given a chance we’ll revert to what we know [and where we feel comfortable].

-3. Plan your roadmap
+4. Plan your time

 It’s risky business to leave your New Year plans to chance.
-Despite your best intentions, when your time feels short, and other priorities demand your attention, it’s all too easy to procrastinate on your goals.
+Despite your best intentions, when your time feels short and other priorities demand your attention, it’s all too easy to procrastinate on your goals.